 Customer information was pulled from HubSpot (authenticated using OAuth) and stored in a MongoDB database.
 Customer usage data was also pulled from another external resource and stored in the MongoDB database.
-This enabled my system to automatically provide the billing software with each customer’s usage data and automatically calculate overage fees (a previously manual task).
+This enabled my system to realize when customers were not service despite being scheduled, to provide estimates for the total tubs to be collected on a route, to automatically provide the billing software with each customer’s usage data, and to automatically calculate overage fees (all previously manual tasks).

 The app also featured a mobile-friendly page for viewing customers, their addresses, their location on a map (with a movable marker to tell drivers exactly where to go), and their service history with usage data.
 All of this information was previously strewn across multiple services (or not at all, in the case of the map markers).

 Users logged in with their GrubTubs GSuite accounts, and permissions could be controlled so that the administrators, salespersons, and drivers could all access and edit the appropriate information.

 At GrubTubs, the days on which customers were serviced was determined somewhat arbitrarily.
 As more customers were added, they were simply allocated to a day and a truck that had capacity.
 It worked, but a lack of geographic clustering made it far from optimal.